Skip to main content

 a.
 When using restraint or seclusion[4] interventions, registered psychiatric nurses must follow applicable legislation[5] specific to their practice setting.

 b.
-When using mechanical restraint[7] or seclusion interventions with clients certified under the Mental Health Act, registered psychiatric nurses must act with a client-specific order from an authorized health professional, except in an emergency situation.
+When using mechanical restraint[6] or seclusion interventions with clients certified under the Mental Health Act, registered psychiatric nurses must act under a client-specific order, except in an emergency situation.

 2.